mongodb/docs/source/replication.rst

 .. _replica-set-data-center-awareness:

-TODO add data center awareness to a document
+..
+DOCS-120 need to add data center awareness to an existing document.